samwhitehall/samwhitehall.com/_sections/01-bio.md

 Scene](http://www.wessexscene.co.uk), Southampton University's student newspaper, and actively involved in a variety of student societies.

-While most teenagers spent their time playing with fireworks, Sam wasted his learning web design, as well as making many regrettable Flash animations and games, co-hosting an embarrassingly fawning Apple podcast (thankfully with no traces remaining on the internet) and trying to learn stop-motion (but lacking the patience).

 When he's not working, Sam enjoys; live music, learning guitar (very slowly), rock climbing, reading (about pretty much anything), and cooking (ever-more adventurous meals).